1800 121 187 Connect with our cruise experts

 Size: 603 sq ft.
 Balcony: 233 sq ft.
 Occupancy: Up to 3 guests.Located next to the tranquil Sanctum Spa, newest suites are the ultimate in contemporary design, comfort and pampering.
 With easy access to the Spa, open decks, swimming pool and the great restaurants, the Club Spa Suites surround you with organic, elegant deacute;cor, and the finest, most soothing amenities.- Two lower beds convertible to one queen size bed- Spacious glass-enclosed bathtub- Separate rain shower- Comfortable sitting area- 55rdquo; flat-screen television in sitting area- Floor-to-ceiling sliding glass doors- Veranda- Mini-bar- Thermostat-controlled air conditioner- Writing desk- In-room safe- Hand-held hair dryer

-Club Verandah on the Azamara Onward Club Verandah on the Azamara Onward
+Club Veranda on the Azamara Onward Club Veranda on the Azamara Onward

 Cabin Types